Karaage-Cluster/karaage/docs/programmer/plugins.rst

 Configuring a plugin
 --------------------
+.. py:module:: karaage.plugins

 A plugin needs to provide a plugin class that is derived from the :py:class:`BasePlugin` class.
+It is configured with the :setting:`PLUGINS` setting.

 .. py:class:: BasePlugin

-   Base class used for defining Karaage specific settings used to define plugins in Karaaage
+   Base class used for defining Karaage specific settings used to define plugins in Karaaage.

 Here is an example, taken from the karaage-usage pugin: